veekaybee/boringml/content/docs/platforms/spark/testing-dataframes.md

 type: docs
 ---

+# Writing Unit Tests for Spark Apps in Scala

 Often, something you’d like to test when you’re writing self-contained Spark applications, is whether your given work on a DataFrame or Dataset will return what you want it to after multiple joins and manipulations to the input data.